Hudson River Maritime Museum

 The Hudson River Maritime Museum is home to the Kingston High School Crew Team, the Rondout Rowing Club and the Kingston Sailing Club.
 The museum is a membership supported organization and sponsors festivals and events including the Antique and Classic Boat Society Boat Show, Hudson River Days with music, crafts and displays, the "Follow the River" Lecture Series, Cinema Sundays and Family Days.

 HRMM opened the Wooden Boat School in 2016 and the Sailing & Rowing School in 2017.
-Classes are offered year-round at the Wooden Boat School, and the Sailing & Rowing School limit their offerings to Spring, Summer, and Fall.

-It is open 11 am - 5 pm, Thursday - Sunday during winter, and 11 am - 5 pm, Monday - Sunday during summer.
-Admission cost US$9 for adults and US$6 for children and seniors, US$25 family rates available (restrictions apply).
-Special tours for groups are available.
-There is a gift shop which features books pertaining to Kingston and the Hudson Valley as well as the maritime history of the Hudson.